Project-OSRM/node-osrm/README.md

 - If you create and push a new git tag Travis.ci will automatically publish both binaries and the package to the npm registry.

-- Before tagging you can test publishing of just binaries by including the keyword `[publish-binary]` in your commit message.
+- Before tagging you can test publishing of just binaries by including the keyword `[publish binary]` in your commit message.
 But until [this feature](https://github.com/springmeyer/node-pre-gyp/issues/28) is implementedand be very careful that the `version` in package.json has been incremented since the last tag.
 Otherwise existing binaries will get overwritten, which you likely don't want.

 ### Steps to release